Pricing Crypto Accounting Engagements: Why Hourly Loses Money (2026)

 Cryptio and Bitwave quantify volume, chains, and activity types from a connected dataset, which informs the complexity assessment behind a tier or fixed fee.
 The tool informs pricing; the pricing and acceptance decision remain the firm's judgement.

-Wag3s for accountants quantifies a prospect's chains, volume, and activity at discovery so the firm can set a complexity-based fee and scope historical clean-up separately — while the pricing and acceptance stay the firm's judgement under its professional rules.
+Wag3s for accountants quantifies a prospect's chains, volume, and activity at discovery, which gives a firm the inputs to set a complexity-based fee and to scope historical clean-up separately.
+It supplies the measurement, not the number: the pricing and acceptance stay the firm's judgement under its professional rules.
 See the accountants page.

 Further reading